 Getting there by public transportTrain: Wrexham Central is located about 2 miles from Erddig house.
 Coming out of the station head right towards Bellevue park.
-Cross the park to join Erddig Road and continue down this past St. Johns high school and into the national trust park.
+Cross the park to join Erddig Road and continue down this past St. Joseph's High School and into the national trust park.

 Getting there on footErddig house can be reached by multiple paths through the national park.

 Getting there by roadFrom Chester: Follow the A483 toward Wrexham.
 Take Junction 3 from the A483 to Rhostyllen onto the A5152 continue on this road for approximately 1 mile before turning right onto Hafod road and follow signs to Erddig house.